skullanbones/mpeg2ts/README.md

 ./gen_package.bat
 ```
 to create a new release on Windows via CMake and CPack.

-### Solution files Visual Studio 2015
-[DEPRECATED] Currently only WIN32 (x86) is supported with VS2015/VC14 compiler which has a fairly large C++11 support.
-There is a VS2015 solution file under msvc/2015 for this project.
-Unit tests (google test) is in same solution as
-mpeg2ts solution and needs the lib to be build in static mode to access all internal classes/symbols.
-There is a main application
-called TestTsLib that uses the dynamic mpeg2ts.dll library in the same solution.
-To build mpeg2ts.dll project open msvc/2015/mpegts2ts.sln and
-change to dynamic project.
-This is the VS2015 solution file:
-* mpeg2ts.sln

 ## Continuous integration (CI)
 For CI mpeg2ts use CircleCI which will automatically run all unit tests after a commit either